HewlettPackard/hpe-sd-cloud/kubernetes/helm/sd-chart/README.md

 In order to install SD provisioner example using Helm, the SD Helm repo must be added using the following command:

     helm repo add sd-chart-repo https://raw.github.hpe.com/hpsd/sd-cloud/master/kubernetes/helm/sd-chart/repo/

 Then the following command must be executed to install Service Director :

     helm install sd-helm sd-chart-repo/sd_helm_chart --set sdimage.install_assurance=false,kafka.enabled=false,sdimage.repository=<repo>,sdimage.version=<image-tag> --namespace=servicedirector

-Where `<`image-tag`>` is the Service Director version you want to install , if this parameter is omitted then the latest image available is used by default.
+Where `<image-tag>` is the Service Director version you want to install, if this parameter is omitted then the latest image available is used by default.

-The value `<`repo`>` is the Docker repo where Service Director image is stored, usually this value is "hub.docker.hpecorp.net/cms-sd/" .If this parameter is not included then the local repo is used by default.
+The value `<repo>` is the Docker repo where Service Director image is stored, usually this value is "hub.docker.hpecorp.net/cms-sd" .If this parameter is not included then the local repo is used by default.

 The [/repo](./repo) folder contains the Helm chart that deploys the following: